alexmercerind/flutter_acrylic/README.md

 <br>
 Open the `macos/Runner.xcworkspace` folder of your project using Xcode, press ⇧ + ⌘ + O and search for `MainFlutterWindow.swift`.

-Insert `import flutter_acrylic` at the top of the line.
+Insert `import flutter_acrylic` at the top of the file.
 Then, insert the following code above the `super.awakeFromNib()`-line:

 ```swift